“We are more likely to perform actions when we believe in our own competence”

 There are at least 3 types of information that enhance our self-efficacy online:

-- Our own behaviour: when we are successful, we become convinced that we will be successful again.
+- Our own behavior: when we are successful, we become convinced that we will be successful again.

-- The behaviour of others: when we see others being successful with certain behaviour, we become convinced that with that same behaviour, we will also be capable of success.
+- The behavior of others: when we see others being successful with a certain behavior, we become convinced that with that same behavior, we will also be capable of success.

 - Rewarding feedback; positive feedback also contributes to our idea that we will achieve our goal by continuing.